Khan/wonder-blocks/packages/wonder-blocks-data/docs.md

 Wonder Blocks Data caches data in its response cache.
 This cache can be initialized with data using the `initializeCache` method.
 The `initializeData` method can only be called once to populate the cache.
-Usually, the data to be passed to `initializeCache` will be obtained by calling `fulfilAllDataRequests` after tracking data requests (see [TrackData](#trackdata)) during server-side rendering.
+Usually, the data to be passed to `initializeCache` will be obtained by calling `fulfillAllDataRequests` after tracking data requests (see [TrackData](#trackdata)) during server-side rendering.